XuananLe/solana-advance-mobile/README.md

 # A demonstration to show how to develop Dapps with Expo

 A demonstration showcasing the development of Solana DApps using Expo.
-We worked on a project called "Mint-A-Day," which enables users to connect their wallet, retrieve NFTs they've created, and mint new NFTs themselves.
+We worked on a project called "Mint-A-Day," which allows users to connect their wallet, view their minted NFTs, and create new ones.

 ## Prerequisites